Nemo3003/cse210-06/README.md

 # cse210-06
 # Air-hockey

-Simple pygame implementation of 2 player Air Hockey game.
+A 2 player Air Hockey game.
 It has score updation and basic air hockey features.

 ## Requirements